NeoSahadeo/16Bit-Python-CPU/source/units.rst

 ..
 ATTENTION::
-   The output of the basic 16-bit units will return tuple values as it keeps the virtual pins seperate.
+   The output of the basic 16-bit units will return tuple values as it keeps the virtual pins separate.
    A utility function is implemented to convert tuples to binary values.
    :ref:`tuple-to-binary`